chrisnoonan98675/site/xl-release/how-to/get-a-value-from-a-map-variable.markdown

 ![Task variable replacement](../images/map-variable/interpretation.png)

-Instead, you should add a Script task that will get the value from the key-value map and store it in a new variable called `${mymeal}`.
+Instead, you should add a Jython Script task that will get the value from the key-value map and store it in a new variable called `${mymeal}`.

 ## Add a variable and a script